xhyrom/discord-datamining/data/articles/normal/articles/4405280446359/content.md

     <li><span style="font-weight: 400;"><strong>Note:</strong> <span id="docs-internal-guid-9fc41b47-7fff-3c5e-a0d9-9a6ff44af0ee">If you currently have a YouTube Premium trial subscription, you will not be eligible to claim this promotion.</span><br></span></li>
 </ul>
 <p><span class="wysiwyg-color-blue80 wysiwyg-font-size-large"><strong>Q: Who can redeem this Nitro trial to their Discord account?</strong></span></p>
-<p><span style="font-weight: 400;"><strong>A: </strong><span id="docs-internal-guid-2d3432d0-7fff-c03d-1ff7-4a6a1c20fe19">Only users who haven’t had a Nitro subscription on their Discord accounts in the past 12 months are able to redeem this Nitro trial.</span></span></p>
+<p><span style="font-weight: 400;"><strong>A: </strong><span id="docs-internal-guid-12bf5478-7fff-b434-8022-2f5d44d66d57">Users who have never had an active Nitro subscription on their Discord accounts are eligible to redeem this Nitro promotion.</span></span></p>
+<p><span style="font-weight: 400;">Additionally, users who previously had a Discord Nitro subscription and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible</span></p>
 <p><strong><span class="wysiwyg-color-blue80 wysiwyg-font-size-large">Q: What if I'm a current or previous Nitro Classic subscriber or a Server Boost subscriber?
 Can I also take part in this promotion? </span></strong></p>
+<p><strong>A:</strong></p>
-<p id="docs-internal-guid-998aa068-7fff-9ee4-5550-f77fa89003d3"><strong>A: </strong>If you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
+<p id="docs-internal-guid-a1539745-7fff-0084-80f8-40eb0a0ca28b">If you previously had a Discord Nitro subscription at any point on your accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months, you are ineligible to redeem this promotion.</p>
-<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 3 months Nitro subscription.</p>
+<p>If you have had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on your account and you’ve never had a Nitro subscription,  you will be able to redeem this promotion and replace it with the 3 months Nitro subscription.</p>
 <h3>
     <span class="wysiwyg-color-red110"><strong>HOWEVER, please note: <br></strong></span><span class="wysiwyg-color-red110" style="font-weight: 400;">- By choosing to activate this 3 month trial, you will lose any features associated with your current subscriptions, and **<strong>you will not receive a refund for any remaining value on your current subscription</strong>**. </span>
 </h3>